 One important thing to remember if you’re not used to driving a stick shift in the US: ask for an automatic car.
 If not, you may end up with a stick shift (called a manual in the UK), whether you can drive one or not.

 There’s a bewildering number of lounges spread across Heathrow’s four terminals, catering to all manner of traveler.
-And with 80 million passengers passing through annually, it’s easy to see why.
-While many are reserved for premium passengers, several are open to anyone happy to pay the entry fee.
+And with over 80 million passengers passing through annually, it’s easy to see why.
+While many are reserved for premium passengers, several independent lounges including Plaza Premium, Club Aspire, and No1 Lounges are open to anyone happy to pay the entry fee.

 If you’re only in the terminal for an hour or two and don’t have free access, skip the lounge.
 All terminals have plenty of shops, bars and restaurants to entertain you for a little while.
 If you’re there longer, on a connection or transfer for example, I’ve found the lounges a cost-effective alternative to hours spent shopping, snacking and spending.

-In T3, the Qantas London Lounge is my pick of all Heathrow’s open lounges.
-Its à la carte menu from Australian chef Neil Perry is the best food I’ve found at Heathrow and the cocktail bar upstairs serves a great margarita and even better views over the airfield.
+My top pick across all of Heathrow’s open lounges is the Qantas London Lounge in T3.
+Its Neil Perry inspired à la carte menu is the best food I’ve found at Heathrow, and the cocktail bar upstairs serves a great margarita with even better views over the airfield.
 Rock up, pay at the door and you’re in.

 Officially, London has six international airports to choose from, which is a lot by any count.
 If you’re planning to fly on to Europe after a few days in London, you may find its other airports cheaper or more convenient.

-If you’re flying to or from the US, Gatwick is your alternative to Heathrow.
-While they’re both easily accessible to and from central London, if you’re taking public transport elsewhere, Gatwick is much better connected.
+If you’re flying to or from the US, Gatwick is your alternative to Heathrow with daily direct flights to destinations including New York and Orlando.
+While both airports are easily accessible to and from central London, if you’re taking public transport elsewhere, Gatwick has better connections with direct rail links to 120 stations including Brighton, Cambridge, Reading, Southampton, and Portsmouth.

-London Stansted is the main hub for Ryanair, which serves lots of interesting secondary cities throughout Europe, as well as most of the capitals.
-While the airline is renowned for cheap prices and mediocre service, Stansted is an easy and relatively small airport to navigate.
+London Stansted is the largest operational base for Ryanair, which serves lots of interesting secondary cities throughout Europe, as well as most of the capitals.
+While the airline offers cheap prices and mediocre service, Stansted is an easy and relatively small airport to navigate.
 It’s a pain to get to and from central London though.

 London City is in the heart of the capital, but serves limited flights and can be expensive and so is favored by business travelers on day trips.

 London Luton sits far to the north-west of central London.
 After a recent massive overhaul, it’s growing in popularity.
-An easyJet hub, it serves destinations across Europe, the Middle East and North Africa.
+Home to the easyJet headquarters and original base at Hangar 89, it serves destinations across Europe, the Middle East and North Africa.

-London Southend sits far to the east of the city, an outlier serving a handful of destinations across Europe.
+London Southend sits far to the east of the city, serving European destinations.
 Convenient if you’re heading east of the city or beyond, otherwise your least likely option.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.